brimdata/zed/docs/data-model/README.md

 ### 2.4 First-class Types

-With a first-class types, any type can also be a value, which means that in a properly designed query and analytics system based on Zed, a type can appear anywhere that a value can appear.
-In particular, types can be group-by keys.
+With first-class types, any type can also be a value, which means that in a properly designed query and analytics system based on Zed, a type can appear anywhere that a value can appear.
+In particular, types can be aggregation keys.

 This is very powerful for data discovery and introspection.
-For example, the count the different shapes of data, you might have a SQL-like query, operating on each input values called `this`, that has the form:
+For example, to count the different shapes of data, you might have a SQL-like query, operating on each input value as `this`, that has the form:
 ```
   SELECT count(), typeof(this) as shape GROUP by shape, count
 ```